engrhamzaaliimran/NodeMCU_AWSIoTCore/README.md

 # NodeMCU AWS Subscription
 In order to create a connection with AWS.
-We first need to flash certificates provided by AWS into NodeMCU's Flash memory.
+You first need to flash certificates provided by AWS into NodeMCU's Flash memory.
 ## Installation of Drivers
 You need to install drivers for FTDI chip cp2101 present on NodeMCU.
 You can get them to from the following link https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers